zupo/peps/pep-0xxx.rst

 connectivity.

-Unfortunately, the preeminence of the ``ssl`` module has had a number of unforseen side-effects that have had the effect of tying the entire Python ecosystem tightly to OpenSSL.
+Unfortunately, the preeminence of the ``ssl`` module has had a number of unforeseen side-effects that have had the effect of tying the entire Python ecosystem tightly to OpenSSL.
 This has forced Python users to use OpenSSL even in situations where it may provide a worse user experience than alternative TLS implementations, which imposes a cognitive burden and makes it hard to provide